augustss/verse-semantics/Book/docs/07_types.md

 The comparable type also constrains what can be used as map keys.
 Map keys must be comparable so the map can determine whether a key already exists.
 However, not all comparable types can be map keys - currently, `float`, `option`, and classes (even with `unique`) cannot be used as map keys.
 This restriction exists because these types either have special values (like `NaN` for floats) or reference semantics that complicate map implementation.

-## Type Hierarchies and Relationships
+## Type Hierarchies

-The type system forms a directed acyclic graph (DAG) rather than a simple tree.
+The type system forms a graph rather than a simple tree.
 This means types can have multiple supertypes, though multiple inheritance is currently limited to interfaces.
 Understanding these relationships helps you design flexible, reusable code.

 At the top of the hierarchy, `any` serves as the universal supertype.
 Every type is a subtype of `any`, which means a value of any type can be assigned to a variable of type `any`.
 However, once a value is typed as `any`, you lose access to type-specific operations: